litermi/external-request/README.md

 ## About

-The `External Request` package to send request to others api-rest .
+The `External Request` is a package to send request to others api-rest .

 ## Installation